 Our van snaked along the road, ever upwards; our driver, still unable to believe that we were climbing the perfect cone of one of the country’s deadliest volcano.
 Our current destination was a park halfway through its slopes, the Mayon Skyline View Deck.

 Mayon Volcano has erupted forty-nine times in recorded history, the most recent of which was in 2008.
-According to Wikipedia, it is currently weakly erupting since January this year and may be building up to a massive eruption some time in the future.
+According to Wikipedia, it is currently weakly erupting since January this year and may be building up to a massive on some time in the near future.

-But of course, our purpose here was to see Mt.
+But, of course, our purpose here was to see Mt.
 Mayon; this might be the closest I can be to the famed (or infamous, depends on who you ask) volcano.
-Unfortunately, thick clouds obscured the view of its peak leaving us scratching our heads.
+Unfortunately, thick clouds obscured the view of its peak at the time, leaving us scratching our heads.

 I tried climbing a bit higher, walking through a short trail upwards, but still no joy.
 The cloud cover was really too heavy.
 There was nothing to do but climb back down and check out the cafeteria and the planetarium.

-The dome-shaped blue-colored planetarium next door was ripe with visitors though, which were mostly kids.
-I haven’t been to a planetarium before and was interested in seeing what was inside, unfortunately we were really not gonna be staying long so I contented myself in taking a few photos of its lobby which were decorated with huge photos of stars and nebulas.
+The latter, the dome-shaped blue planetarium was ripe with visitors, which were mostly kids.
+I haven’t been to a planetarium before and was interested in seeing what was inside, unfortunately we were really not gonna be staying long, so I contented myself in taking a few photos of its lobby which were decorated with huge photos of stars and nebulas.